TheThirdOne/computed-tomographic-imaging-gitbook/signal-processing/one-dimensional.md

   Efficient procedures for computing the finite Fourier transform are known as fast Fourier transform (FFT) algorithms.
-To calculate each of the `N` points of the summation shown in (43) requires on the order of `N^2` operations.
+To calculate each of the `N` points of the summation shown in `\eqref{eq:finite-fourier}` requires on the order of `N^2` operations.
 In a fast Fourier transform algorithm the summation is rearranged to take advantage of common subexpressions and the computational expense is reduced to `N` log `N`.
 For a 1024 point signal this represents an improvement by a factor of approximately 100.
 The fast Fourier transform algorithm has revolutionized digital signal processing and is described in more detail in [Bri74].

 ![The effect of circular convolution is shown in (a). (b) shows how the data can be zero-padded so that when an FFT convolution is performed the result represents samples of an aperiodic convolution.](../figures/2-9.png "Figure 2.9")